Make sure to familiarize yourself with:

 - If you are assigned emergency response duties, execute your responsibilities

 - Depending on the situation, evacuate or shelter-in-place.
-Absent official instructions, use best judgment
+Absent official instructions, use your best judgment

 - Protect yourself.
 Do not jeopardize yourself or others attempting to save property